dashed-slug/wallets/readme.txt

 == Frequently Asked Questions ==

+= Which coins are currently available? =

+The list of wallets that you can connect to directly is constantly growing.

+To check what’s currently available go to https://www.dashed-slug.net and check the menu under *Wallets* &rarr; *Coin Adapter Extensions* and see the available RPC adapters.

+Also, if you are OK with using a web wallet service, then you can install the [CoinPayments adapter](https://www.dashed-slug.net/bitcoin-altcoin-wallets-wordpress-plugin/coinpayments-adapter-extension/).
+You then automatically get [all of the coins that platform supports](https://www.coinpayments.net/supported-coins/).

 = Is it secure? =

 The [Bitcoin and Altcoin Wallets](https://www.dashed-slug.net/bitcoin-and-altcoin-wallets-wordpress-plugin/) plugin is only as secure as your WordPress installation.
 Regardless of whether you choose to install this plugin, you should have already taken steps to secure your WordPress installation.
 At a minimum you should do the following: